 This work is funded by U.S. Fish and Wildlife Service and WDFW.

-- Average number of young fledged per adult male on the two nesting sites in Washington was 0.57 (95% Confidence interval = 0.53-0.62).
-Population viability analyses indicate that at least one young must fledge per adult male on average to have a stable population.
-As in past years, our results indicate that the Washington population should be declining which is consistent with trends in adult population estimates.
+- The average number of young fledged per adult male on the three nesting sites in Washington was 1.04 (range = 0.92-1.18).
+Population viability analyses indicate that, on average, at least one young must fledge per adult male to have a stable population.